benhook1013/space-game/lib/components/README.md

   removing the need for a separate magnet component.
 - [Starfield](starfield.md) – parallax background built with Flame's
   `ParallaxComponent`.
+- [ExplosionComponent](explosion.md) – short animation and sound played when
+  a ship is destroyed.

 ## Planned Components